Guide to The Company Voluntary Arrangement

 The Company Voluntary Arrangement (“CVA”) is a very effective rescue tool for financially troubled companies.
 Surprisingly, however, this procedure which was introduced in the Insolvency Act 1986 is still used relatively infrequently.

 Seemingly, company administration and liquidation are often the preferred option.
-We have run many successful CVAs.
+We have over 50 successful CVAs.
 Click here to see some case studies and testimonials, and click here to see an article which looks at the rumbling debate as to whether CVA reform is required.

 Here we look at the following areas regarding the Company Voluntary Arrangement:

 - Benefits of a CVA over other Insolvency Procedures

 A Company Voluntary Arrangement (“CVA”) is an agreement between the company and its Creditors: unsecured, trade and statutory, to repay them in full or in part from future profits.
 Alternatively, a proposal may be drafted which calls for assets to be sold and for creditors to benefit from the proceeds.